ericwindmill/ericwindmill.com/_posts/articles/2017-08-24-css-layout.md

 (Okay, you may have to do some math, but not for this specific, but common need.)

+---

 ### Floats

-The first tool added to CSS specifically for creating better layouts was the `float` property. assigning any element the `float` property keeps it in the flow of the document and pushes it against the `left` or `right` of the containing element, depending the value you give it.
+The first tool added to CSS specifically for creating better layouts was the `float` property.
+Assigning any element the `float` property keeps it in the flow of the document and pushes it against the `left` or `right` of the containing element, depending the value you give it.
+The above CodePen that uses 'name-tags' uses floats.
 It was originally designed to wrap text around tables and images, but developers being developers, they found ways to make it much more powerful.
 Floats can be used realistically to make entire web layouts.

 Let's start from the beginning.